lamhq/tech-notes/pages/devops/aws/networking/vpc/connectivity/vpc-to-vpc.md

 ## AWS PrivateLink

-PrivateLink is the best way to **peer (expose services in) your VPC to tens, hundreds, or thousands of customer VPCs**.
+AWS PrivateLink provides private connectivity between VPCs, AWS services, and on-premises applications, securely on the Amazon network.

-Doesn't require VPC peering; no route tables, NAT gateways, internet gateways, etc.
+No need for public IP address, VPC peering, route tables, NAT gateways, internet gateways, etc.

 Requires a Network Load Balancer on the service VPC and an ENI on the customer VPC.